msg-CareerPaths/spring-training/README.md

 The application will have little-to-no user interface.
 Developers are expected to perform developer tests with Postman once the REST APIs are implemented.

 All the code written must be published on GitHub.
 Commits must be pushed when each individual chapter is finished.
+In order to request a code review from the trainers, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `master` branch.

 For doing static code quality checks, two separate mechanisms will be used:
  - The plugin for SonarLint and the built-in code analysis must be used to fix code issues.